 Read also: AI in the fitness industry

-Patient engagement solutions – summary
+Patient engagement solutions – key takeaways